 Bridgit was my game changer.
 She made a huge difference in the look and quality of the Tairis collies that came after her.
 I had wanted a Milas Collie for a few years, but it hadn’t been in the budget.
 The Milas Collies had the beauty, style, good movement, and great temperament I wanted.
 The stars aligned just enough that I was able to buy Bridgit when she was about a year old, and only lacking a couple of points to finish her AKC championship.
 Lynn Butler arranged a ride for Bridgit from New York to Pennsylvania, then to dog shows in Georgia.
 I got a professional dog handler at the Georgia shows to bring her back with her to Louisiana.
 I picked up Bridgit in Louisiana.
 My jaw dropped when I saw her.
 She was so beautiful!
 Bridgit always had the regal bearing of a queen.

 Bridgit loved people and attention.
 She played with my other collies, but no one dared challenge her when she took her place on the couch.
 And that’s how it was for the nearly 11 years I had her.
 I recently lost Bridgit.
-She is buried in my front yard with a piece of my heart.
+She is buried in my front yard along with a piece of my heart.
 I’ll never forget my beautiful Bridgit.

 Lynn Butler took the tricolor boy- Jax and the tricolor girl Reven.
 Jax became Ch Milas Rigoletto of Tairis and has produced some exceptional champions.
 Jax is now owned by Alma Metz.